Internet-Draft Client ID Document July 2024

 • Change Controller: IETF

-• Specification Document: Section 5 of [[ this document ]]
+• Specification Document: Section 5 of [draft-parecki-oauth-client-id-metadata-document-latest]

 8. References